 Snack boxes: Mini Pumpkin Power Muffin, Apple Cranberry Walnut Salad, Apple Pie Chia Pudding

-In Monroe County, meals can be delivered ($5 charge) or Sundays, picked up at 777 Culver St., Rochester, between 10 a.m. to 3 p.m.
+In Monroe County, you can have meals delivered for a $5 charge.
+Alternatively, on Sunday, you can pick up meals at 777 Culver St., Rochester, between 10 a.m. to 3 p.m.

-In Ontario County, meals can be delivered to the Sands Cancer Center for pick up Mondays, 4:30 p.m. to 6 p.m.
+If you live in Ontario County, you can pick up meals at the Sands Cancer Center on Mondays from 4:30 p.m. to 6 p.m.

 Other Meal Delivery Services